ichortower/IchorsCat/README.md

 Patcher](https://github.com/Pathoschild/StardewMods/tree/develop/ContentPatcher):
 therefore, you will need SMAPI and Content Patcher in order to use it.
-The new breed will show up in the character creation menu like the vanilla cats; if you are adding this mod to an established farm, you can visit the Shrine of Illusions at the Wizard's tower to switch cat breeds.
+The new breed will show up in the character creation menu like the vanilla cats; if you are adding this mod to an established farm, you should be able to switch cat breeds at the Shrine of Illusions at the Wizard's tower.